-Owing to the lack of economic opportunities at the local level, girls and young women from vulnerable ethnic minority communities often seek high-risk employment, including in road construction and building work.
-Many poor young women from Myanmar work in neighbouring Thailand in the garment manufacturing, agriculture and seafood processing industries, sometimes going through labour brokers who deceive them into conditions of forced labour.
+Vulnerable women and girls are also at risk of human trafficking, which remains a significant problem.
+Poverty drives many young women from Myanmar to work in neighbouring Thailand in the garment manufacturing, agriculture and seafood processing industries, sometimes going through labour brokers who deceive them into conditions of forced labour.
 Women and girls in ethnic minority communities are also at high risk of physical and sexual abuse by security forces, often carried out with impunity.

 Key policy priority areas of the government under State Counsellor Aung San Suu Kyi include the country’s peace process and increasing productivity in the agricultural sector.
 Conflict and poverty remain key obstacles for the advancement of women’s rights and gender equality, and any progress on these fronts will enable more effective implementation of government policies.
 At the same time, severe capacity constraints in government and problematic civil-military relations mean that progress is likely to continue at a slow pace, while gender and women’s rights issues frequently drop down the government’s agenda.
 The implementation of the National Strategic Plan for the Advancement of Women (2013-2022) has shown only slow progression.

 As Myanmar continues to invite FDI, including in agriculture, foreign businesses can and should play a lead role in investing in the growing female workforce.
 Companies can do this by demonstrating a strong commitment to gender equality and ensuring working conditions in direct operations and supply chains are decent and equitable.